Chelsea's lost boys: What does the future hold for Loftus-Cheek, Barkley, Baker and Sarr at Stamford Bridge?

 That Barkley didn't leave came as a major surprise, though.
 It seemed he would have little issue finding a new club, given we're talking about a player with 33 caps for England who was once compared to Three Lions legend Paul Gascoigne.

-However, clubs such as Burnley and West Brom were reluctant to pay even a small portion of his £120,000-a-week wages after Barkley underwhelmed on loan to Aston Villa last season.
+However, clubs such as Burnley and West Brom were reluctant to pay even a small portion of his £120,000-a-week wages after Barkley underwhelmed on loan at Aston Villa last season.

 The defender had even turned down the chance to represent France at the Tokyo Olympics in order to resolve his future.